Phyrok/Troubleshooters/README.md

 # Troubleshooters

-We are a small group/team of indivuals who look to create fixes for the common and uncommon fixes for BATTLEBIT REMASTERED.
+We are a small group/team of indivuals who look to create fixes for the common and uncommon problems that occure in BATTLEBIT REMASTERED.

 ---